What is Waldorf education?

 Are there any fees?

 Yes.
-There is an annual fee for school supplies, which is currently $250 a student.
+There is an annual fee for school supplies, which is currently $250 for each K-8 student and $100 for each homeschool enrichment student.
 The school does not ask parents to purchase any supplies before the school year starts.

 What does lunch look like?